 As cooler weather approaches and the woolen garments come out, moths become quite the nuisance.
 These of course are not the only moths to worry about.
 Pantry moths are a year round pest.

 Getting rid of moths naturally can be a bit of a challenge.
 Moths are clever.
 Really clever.
 And resilient.
 They lay their eggs in your carpet which actually affords them quite a bit of protection.
-You have to get creative with how you go about trying to rid your home of them.
+You have to get creative with how you go about trying to get rid of moths.

-Traditional ways of getting rid of moths involve some pretty awful smelling products.
+Traditional ways to get rid of moths involve some pretty awful smelling products.
 Moth balls anyone?
 Gag.
 Who wants their clothing to smell like a moth ball?